 Grand List data shown in Table 6 and referred to in the text below are as of April 1 of the year referenced.
-For example, the $\frac{2003}{2013}$ 2013 Grand List shows that there was a total of $\frac{1,135}{1,214}$ housing properties on April 1, $\frac{2003}{2013}$ 2013.
+For example, the 2013 Grand List shows that there was a total of 1,214 housing properties on April 1, 2013.

-According to Census data, the population of Dorset increased 6.1% between 1990 and 2000 decreased 0.245% from 2000 to 2010.
-Census data showed an increase in total housing units of 3.1% between 1990 and 2000-16.4% between 2000 and 2010.
-Dorset Grand List data showed an increase of 5.5% in housing properties between 1990 and 2000 2000 and 2010.
-Grand List data indicate an average annual increase in housing properties of 1.56% for the ten year period from 2000 to 2010 2010 to 2020.
+According to Census data, the population of Dorset decreased 0.245% from 2000 to 2010.
+Census data showed an increase in total housing units of 16.4% between 2000 and 2010.
+Dorset Grand List data showed an increase of 5.5% in housing properties between 2000 and 2010.
+Grand List data indicate an average annual increase in housing properties of 1.56% for the ten year period from 2010 to 2020.
 It is clear from all accounts that housing units are increasing at a greater rate than the population.
 This is due in part to trends to having fewer persons in a household, and likely in part to the increasing significance of vacation/seasonal residences.